Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 • Keeping noise levels down.

-• Abiding by the terms of the Pennsylvania lease agreement.
+• Abiding by the lease terms.

 • Informing the landlord when maintenance issues arise.